jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspires to have a healthy mix of both.

 ## April
+### April 29th
+- Spent some time doing the [Jepsen Maelstrom distributed systems challenges in Rust](https://github.com/jackyzha0/maelstrom)!
+Feel like I am slowly getting better at going from idea to working code in the language
+- Going through the [Causal Islands](https://www.causalislands.com/) talks

 ### April 11th
 - Various notes on [[thoughts/Operational Transform]], [[thoughts/bitemporal]], [[thoughts/incremental view maintenance]], [[thoughts/Three Legged Stool]]
 - [[thoughts/file system|File system]] [[thoughts/CRDT|CRDTs]]